scarscarin/notes-on-Data-Degrowth/03.March/Design for Data Degrowth. An introduction.md

 ---
 ### Principles of Data Degrowth

+Data Degrowth questions the designs through which we interface with data, translating principles of Degrowth into design inquiries.
+Design deals already with such concepts as "constraints" or "user agency".
+Here, I list some of the (ongoing) principles of designing for Degrowth.
 #### Design for Enoughness
 Enoughness can be described as the experience of inherent contentment, as opposed to a culture of "moreness".
 In fact, "more" of a resource does not directly equate to a better result, a simple example being watering a plant.
 In Data Degrowth, enoughness translates to designs that water *just enough*.
 Where the data produced, and their impact, is minimal to the *enough*, balancing functionality of a product to its energy and resources cost.